pandaypr/PrabhakarPanday/README.md

 * Demonstrated ability to collaborate within cross-functional teams and deliver impactful solutions.
 * Skills: SQL, BI, Oracle Cloud, Testing.

+## Why Research at Fraunhofer IPA?
+* I really enjoyed my thesis at Valeo with professionals around me and I'm amazed by the knowledge/ technical depth they possess.
+* Prospectus of doing a Ph.D in the future.
+* Get an opportunity to publish papers.
+* PhD topic is very exciting.

+## Projects and Miscellaneous

 ### Working Student @ ESG Mobility (Dec 2020 - March 2021)
 * Designed and implemented a customer-side Python-based desktop application for processing and displaying the diagnosis of eSIM inside Porsche Taycan Telecommunication Control Unit (TCU).
 * Facilitated the enhancement of eSIM communication systems in Porsche Taycan vehicles through comprehensive testing and the development of a user-friendly diagnostic tool, ensuring efficient troubleshooting and maintenance.